 - 1. Perform steps 1-5 document in Section 8.1 PACEdge Software Backup on RXi2-BP, RXi2-LP IPCs. - 2.
 Wait until the following dialog appears, and then use the arrow keys to move the cursor and the space key to select the applicable option: - a.
 Choose Restore PACEdge option when restoring previously backed up version on the same hardware unit. - b.
-Choose Install PACEdge (full installation) option when performing recovery to Factory Default (can also be used for the fresh upgrade to the latest PACEdge version).
+Choose Install PACEdge (full installation) option when recovering to a different HW device or performing recovery to a Factory Default (can also be used for the fresh upgrade to the latest PACEdge version).